-Create a workspace using the account console
+Create a classic workspace

 This article describes how to create and manage workspaces using the account console.
 Alternatively, you can create a workspace using the Account API or Terraform.